daohoangson/aws-knowledge-base-mcp-server/README.md

    - Integrates with AWS Bedrock for document retrieval
    - Supports both SSE (deprecated) and Streamable HTTP transports
    - Runs on Cloudflare Workers with Node.js compatibility

+3. **MCP Client** (`/ai-sdk-mcp-client`): A demo client that:
+   - Uses [AI SDK by Vercel](https://sdk.vercel.ai) with Gemini 2.5 Flash model
+   - Connects to the MCP server via SSE transport
+   - Streams text responses with tool calls

 ```mermaid
 graph TD